cmpaul/timein-chatbot/README.md

 ## Initial setup, build tools and dependencies

-### 1. Clone this repo

-Clone or download this repo and open the `quickstarts/time-server` directory.

-### 2. Create a Firebase project and configure the quickstart

-Create a Firebase Project on the [Firebase Console](https://console.firebase.google.com).

-Set up your Firebase project by running `firebase use --add`, select your Project ID and follow the instructions.

-### 3. Install the Firebase CLI and enable Functions on your Firebase CLI
+### 1. Install the Firebase CLI and enable Functions on your Firebase CLI

 You need to have installed the Firebase CLI.
 If you haven't run: